objectkuan/objectkuan.github.io/_posts/2014-10-30-lkp-tests-notes.md

 	Run rm -f  "/tmp/${source_package}" && rm -fr "/tmp/${source_dir}".
 ```

-## run-local
+## 2. run-local

 When `run-local` is run, **2** major tasks are carried out: running the benchmark and starting the system monitors.
 The details are store in a class name `Job` in the file `lib/job.rb`.

 > How to store a job?
 After started, the scipts receive a yaml file from the cmd argument. `Job.load(jobfile)` is called to read and load the job configuration and store the job profile in a member named @job.

-In fact, in `run-local`, the scripts only create the result directory with the job information.
-And the very scripts that matter are written in `run-job`.
+In fact, in `run-local`, the scripts only create the result directory with the job information and set the environment information of the local machine.
+More scripts that matter are written in `run-job`.

-## run-job
+## 3. run-job

 In `run-job`, the job yaml file is loaded into a hash variable named `testcase`.